 Avoid driving or operating machinery while using Neupro.

 Do not stop using Neupro suddenly.
-If you decide to stop using Neupro, form a plan with your doctor for gradually tapering off your dosage in order to avoid withdrawal symptoms.
+If you decide to stop using Neupro, form a plan with your doctor for gradually tapering off your dosage to avoid withdrawal symptoms.

 Always follow your doctor’s instructions exactly when taking Neupro.